Meaning of Shoulder Stand Pose

 Breathing, Awareness, and Duration

-While raising or lowering the legs, the breath should be maintained either inside or outside.
+While raising or lowering the legs, the breath should be maintained inside or outside.
 Breathe slowly and deeply in the final stage.
-Awareness should be in smooth raising and lowering the legs.
+Awareness should be in smooth raising and lowering of the legs.
 Initially, it should be performed for 30 seconds for a month.
-After then, the duration may be increased gradually.
+After that, the duration may be increased gradually.
 It can be performed for up to 3 to 5 minutes under the guidance of a yoga expert.

 Muscular movement

-- Iyengar yoga: In the Iyengar school of yoga, the entire body in a straight and vertical line.
+- Iyengar yoga: In the Iyengar school of yoga, the entire body is in a straight and vertical line.

 - Vinyasa yoga: It is similar to Iyengar yoga.